SmitomB/Nationwide-IPL-estimation/README.md

 ## About The Project

 In this project, we provide the data and models developed as a part of our study to predict IPL in large lakes and reservoirs across the US.
 Additionally, codes for nationwide IPL, BT and TP predictions along with uncertainty quantification are provided.
+The data needed to run the codes are stored in *Datafiles* folder and the codes are stored in *Codes* folder.

 ## Getting Started